Student Tech Links

 - Each school year an article is published in the employee newsletter and in the student newsletter outlining Alverno’s policy on copyright infringement, including file-sharing and other illegal activities.

 - All student group organizations receive the Student Group Handbook that includes policies for viewing movies, videos, etc. as part of their organization’s activities.

-An educational video is available for all faculty, staff, and students to view regarding peer-to-peer file sharing.
-Faculty, staff, and students can access the video but will need to login with their network username and password after clicking on the link.
+- An educational video is available for all faculty, staff, and students to view regarding peer-to-peer file sharing.
+Faculty, staff, and students can access the video by clicking on the link.
 HEOA Video

 Plans to Effectively Combat the Unauthorized Distribution of Copyrighted Material